-A2 Critical analysis of information and proposal of solutions to problems within • e science and welfare management.
+A2 Critical analysis of information and proposal of solutions to problems within the study of equine science and welfare management.

 The modules have been devised to ensure attainment of the programme aims, with the learning outcomes of each module mapped against the intended programme learning outcome.
 This is illustrated in Figure 4.